maintenance

 Weekly Cleaning: The Deep Dive

-Weekly (or when prompted by the “Clean Me” light), it’s time for the full Breville cleaning cycle.
-This isn’t just a quick wipe—it’s a chemical backflush that clears coffee oils from inside the group head, dispersion screen, and three-way valve.
+This is the full Breville cleaning cycle—chemical backflush that clears coffee oils from inside the group head, dispersion screen, and three-way valve.
+Do it weekly, or whenever that clean light triggers.

 What the Cleaning Cycle Does

-The cleaning cycle works through a process called backflushing.
-Here’s what happens:
+The cycle works through backflushing.
+Here’s what’s actually happening inside:

-1. The rubber disc seals the portafilter, preventing water from flowing through
+1. The rubber disc seals the portafilter—water can’t exit normally

-2. When you activate the shot, water is forced into the group head
+2. When you start the cycle, water gets forced into the group head

-3. The three-way solenoid valve releases pressure, along with oils and residue
+3. The three-way solenoid valve releases pressure, along with oils and gunk

-4. The cleaning tablet dissolves, chemically breaking down coffee oils
+4. Cleaning tablet dissolves, chemically breaking down those coffee oils

-5. The cycle reverses, pushing solution back through the system
+5. Cycle reverses, pushing solution back through the system

-This process reaches places your brush and cloth never could—inside the valve, behind the shower screen, and in the discharge tube.
+This reaches places your brush never could—inside the valve itself, behind the shower screen, through the discharge tube.

 Required Tools and Supplies